mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Future Teslas will have batteries that double as structure, making them extra stiff while improving efficiency, safety and cost
+  - Tesla says its battery innovations will deliver its goal of a $25,000 mass market electric car
      <hr/>

-      - *Tesla has fundamentally redesigned the way that its battery packs integrate into their vehicles, turning them into structural elements of the car, rather than just fuel sources on their own.
-At Tesla’s Battery Day event on Tuesday, Elon Musk compared this to …*
+      - *Tesla held its ‘Battery Day’ event on Tuesday to discuss a variety of innovations it has developed and is pursuing in battery technology for its vehicles.
+At the event, Tesla CEO Elon Musk and SVP of Powertrain and Energy Engineering Drew Baglino detailed new…*

-  - Daily Crunch: Microsoft launches Azure Communication Services
+  - TransferWise reports accelerating revenue growth to 70% in its March, 2020 fiscal year
       <hr/>

-      - *Microsoft takes on Twilio, Google launches a work-tracking tool and Mirakl raises $300 million.
-This is your Daily Crunch for September 22, 2020.
-The big story: Microsoft launches Azure Communication Services Microsoft announced today that it’s ready to compe…*
+      - *TransferWise, a European fintech unicorn, announced the financial results of its fiscal year ending March, 2020.
+The company posted strong growth, continued profit and new customer records.
+TransferWise was most recently valued at $5 billion during a secondar…*

-  - Social networks are doing a voter registration blitz this week
+  - Caura, an app to take the hassle out of car ownership, launches from Echo co-founder Sai Lakshmi
       <hr/>

-      - *With the most uncertain election in modern American history fast approaching, social networks are doing a final big push to get their users registered to vote.
-The efforts align with National Voter Registration Day, which punctuates ongoing efforts from compa…*
+      - *Caura, a new U.K. startup that aims to take the hassle out of car ownership, is breaking cover today.
+Founded by Sai Lakshmi, who previously co-founded Echo, the medication management service acquired by LloydsPharmacy owner McKesson, Caura is an iOS app desi…*

-  - Papa raises $18 million to expand its business connecting older adults with virtual and in-person companions
+  - Tesla introduces its tabless battery design on the road to 10 terawatt hours of production
       <hr/>

-      - *The Miami-based startup Papa has raised an additional $18 million as it looks to expand its business connecting elderly Americans and families with physical and virtual companions, which the company calls “pals.”
-The company’s services are already available i…*
+      - *For Tesla to reach the ambitious goal of 10 to 20 terawatt hours of battery production per year that the company has set, it will need to advance the battery and its production.
+Today, during Tesla’s self-described Battery Day event, the company laid out a se…*

-  - Gillmor Gang: Watch Party
+  - Future Teslas will have batteries that double as structure, making them extra stiff while improving efficiency, safety and cost
       <hr/>

-       - *This Gillmor Gang episode is as much about what we didn’t talk about as what we did.
-In the run up to the recording session, we somehow suspected we’d talk about Apple’s virtual event on Tuesday.
-Then, 15 minutes after we finished, RBG lost her battle to keep…*
+       - *Tesla has fundamentally redesigned the way that its battery packs integrate into their vehicles, turning them into structural elements of the car, rather than just fuel sources on their own.
+At Tesla’s Battery Day event on Tuesday, Elon Musk compared this to …*